Kendralabs/cluster-config/pages/cluster_config/cluster_config_gen_push.md

 ## Purpose

-The cluster-gen-push command combines the functionality of cluster-generate and cluster-push.
-First the script will generate an optimized configuration and it will then set it in CDH.
+The cluster-gen-push command combines the functionality of cluster-generate and **cluster-push**.
+First the script generates an optimized configuration, and then it sets the configuration in CDH.
 This is useful when you know the optimized service configurations work and there is no need to review them.

 ## Command line options

-Here are command line options for cluster-push.
+Here are command line options for cluster-push:

 ```shell
 $ cluster-generate-push --help